-Brendan Green was a member of the Canadian biathlon team that produced numerous best ever results at Sochi 2014.
-Among them was Green’s ninth place finish in the 15km mass start.
-He was also a member of the 4×7.5km relay team that posted a best ever seventh place finish.
-That improved on the 10th place finish the relay squad had recorded four years earlier at Vancouver 2010 where Green made his Olympic debut.
+Brendan Green helped make Canadian biathlon history in 2016 when he anchored the 4×7.5km relay team to bronze for Canada’s first ever relay medal at the world championships.
+Two years earlier, Green was a member of the Canadian biathlon team that produced numerous best-ever results at Sochi 2014.
+Among them was Green’s ninth-place finish in the 15km mass start.
+He was also a member of the 4×7.5km relay team that finished seventh to improve upon the 10th place finish the squad had recorded four year earlier at Vancouver 2010 where Green made his Olympic debut.

 |2010 Vancouver||Biathlon||Relay 4x7.5km - Men||10|

 |2014 Sochi||Biathlon||Relay 4x7.5km - Men||7|